opensafely-core/r-docker/README.md

 Hence this is an extremely stable approach.
 And we can add additional packages reliably.

-### How to choose a version of R and date
+### How to choose a version of R and CRAN date

+Essentially we follow the approach of the Rocker project who list their R versions and CRAN dates on their [wiki](https://github.com/rocker-org/rocker-versioned2/wiki/Versions).

-We recommend not choosing a date within the first week of a new version of R being release, because there may be alot of packages updated on CRAN during this time.
+Additionally, we recommend not choosing a date within the first week of a new version of R being released, because there may be alot of packages updated on CRAN during this time.